stronk7/wiki-rag/README.md

        * Other settings (embed dimensions, chunk size, etc.)
    * Supports (opt-in) observability (tracing) with both LangSmith and Langfuse.
    * Prompts management (also opt-in) with LangSmith and Langfuse.
 Defaults apply otherwise.
+   * Uses LangGraph for orchestration of the whole LLM pipeline.
    * Exposed as a model using standard OpenAI API endpoints (`v1/models` and `v1/chat/completions`).
 Optionally protected with local or remote bearer tokens.
+Supports streaming responses.
    * Exposed as a (unprotected!)
 MCP server (Model Context Protocol) with all the required endpoints (prompts, resources and tools).
    * Plenty of ideas for future work and improvements (see next section).

 ## Future Work

    support partial/incremental loading /
+   support partial/incremental indexing /
    process multiple mediawiki sites / process other sites (docusaurus, ...) / more granular splits /